I’m not afraid to admit that I’m a big fan of those reality television survival shows.

 - What does your nonprofit organization do really well?

-- What areas of weakness have been identified?
+- What areas of weakness have you identified within your organization?

-- Where are opportunities for your organization to receive additional funding?
+- Where are new opportunities for your organization to receive additional funding?

 - What are the threats for discontinuation of contributions and grants?